Price Action Trading Strategy ( PDF )

 - Candlestick Patterns

-Candlestick patterns may provide useful information on market sentiment and may indicate potential future price movements and pullbacks.
+Candlestick patterns are price action signals.
+They may provide useful information on market sentiment and may indicate potential future price movements and pullbacks.

 - Chart Patterns

-Chart patterns can provide valuable information on future reversals or breakouts of price levels on the trading chart.
+Chart patterns are price action signals.
+They can provide valuable information on future reversals or breakouts of price levels on the trading chart.

 Analyze the volume of trades to determine the strength of the trend and the probability of a reversal.